-Dog pregnancy stages are overviewed in the table below.
+Dog pregnancy stages, including what to do and what to expect, are overviewed in the table below.

 It shows an outlines pup development plus the changes you will notice in the bitch and how to feed, exercise and care for her during different stages of her pregnancy.